dtinth/html5-animation-video-renderer/README.md

 - Canvas
 - WebGL

-However, the renderer needs to get the webpage to display a specific frame before rendering.
+However, the renderer needs to be able to display a freeze frame when requested.
 Therefore, it does not support:

 - CSS animations and transitions
-- Nondeterministic animation
+- Nondeterministic animations

 Features: